simukappu/activity_notification/README.md

 ## About

 `activity_notification` provides following functions:
-* Notification API (creating notifications, query notifications and notification parameters)
+* Notification API (creating notifications, query for notifications and managing notification parameters)
 * Notification controllers (managing open/unopen of notifications, link to notifiable activity page)
 * Notification views (presentation of notifications)
 * Notification grouping (grouping like `"Tom and other 7 people posted comments to this article"`)